Arsen-Robotics/bigfootbot/docs/bfb_documentation.md

 ## ros_entrypoint.sh
-this file is added to every Dockerfile to set up the environment and initialize the ROS workspace.
+this file is added to every Dockerfile.
+Script ensures and that the ROS workspace is properly sourced before executing any ROS commands